Aleksandr Selevko: 2024–25 season

 Selevko began the season by competing on the 2024–25 ISU Challenger Series, finishing ninth at the 2024 Lombardia Trophy and eighth at the 2024 Trophée Métropole Nice Côte d'Azur.

 Going on to compete on 2024–25 Grand Prix circuit, Selevko placed second in the short program at the 2024 Grand Prix de France but seventh in the free skate, dropping to seventh-place overall.
 He followed this result up with another seventh-place finish at the 2024 Finlandia Trophy two weeks later.

 In December, Selevko competed at the 2024 Golden Spin of Zagreb and the 2025 Estonian Championships, finishing second to his brother, Mihhail, at both events.

 He then finished the season by placing ninth at the 2025 European Championships in Tallinn, Estonia.

-2025–26 season
+2025–26 season: Milano Cortina Olympics and Grand Prix silver

 In July, it was announced that Selevko had moved to Norwood, Massachusetts, United States, where his new head coaches included Alexei Letov and Olga Ganicheva.
 He opened the season by competing on the 2025–26 ISU Challenger Series, winning the silver medal at the 2025 CS Cranberry Cup International and finishing ninth at the 2025 CS Trialeti Trophy.